Geography of Switzerland: Alps

 The Swiss Alps form part of a chain of mountains that stretch across southern Europe and isolate Northern Europe from the Mediterranean Sea.
 Several important passes through the Alps are located in Switzerland, and control of the passes has been important throughout Switzerland's history.
 The Alps have an average altitude of 1700 m and cover nearly two thirds of the total surface area.
 Within the Alps there are 48 mountains that are 4000 m or higher.

 The Alps are the watershed of Western Europe.
 The Rhine, together with its tributaries the Aare and the Thur drain about two thirds of the water into the North Sea.
 The Rhône and the Ticino drain about 18% of the water into the Mediterranean Sea.
 The Inn which flows into the Danube outside of Switzerland drains about 4.4% of the water into the Black Sea.
 The Swiss Alps also contain many of Central Europe's glaciers.
 There are about 1,800 glaciers which cover 1200 km2 of the total glaciated area of the Alps.

 The Alps are a popular tourist destination and are one of the most recognizable symbols of Switzerland.
-The tallest point in Switzerland, Monte Rosa (4634 m) in Canton Valais, is located in the Alps as is tallest mountain wholly in Switzerland, the Dom (4545 m).
+The tallest point in Switzerland, Monte Rosa (4634 m) in canton of Valais, is located in the Alps as is tallest mountain wholly in Switzerland, the Dom (4545 m).
 One of the most recognizable symbols of Switzerland, the Matterhorn, is also located in the Alps.
 The Matterhorn (4478 m) is the seventh highest peak in the Swiss Alps and is the most photographed mountain in Switzerland.
 The tallest mountain in the northern outlier or Bernese Alps is the Finsteraarhorn (4274 m).

 Switzerland encompasses a significant portion of the south side of the Alps.
 Most of it is constituted by the canton of Ticino, almost reaching the plains of the Po and including Switzerland's lowest point on Lake Maggiore (193 m).
 The canton of Graubünden is also partially located on the south side of the Alps with the four valleys of Misox, Bregaglia, Poschiavo and Müstair.
 Finally, the canton of Valais comprises the upper Diveria valley, located south of the Simplon Pass.